ivan-perevala/camera_projection_painter_addon_manual/props/objectprops.rst

 RC Omega, Phi, Kappa
 ====================

+Representation of object orientation as Reality Capture Omega, Phi, Kappa Euler angles.
+Values are stored in double precision according to the IEEE-754 standard in Blender's rotation matrix, but also can be displayed in double precision and converted as Omega, Phi, Kappa

 Omega
 -----

+The object's omega value in the Reality Capture coordinate system.
+Corresponds to the matrix elements in to the Blender coordinate system according to the formula:

+`ω = degrees(-atan2(M₀₀, M₀₁))`

+where `Mᵢⱼ` is an element of the rotation matrix

 Phi
 ---

+The object's phi value in the Reality Capture coordinate system.
+Corresponds to the matrix elements in to the Blender coordinate system according to the formula:

+`φ = degrees(-asin(M₀₂))`

+where `Mᵢⱼ` is an element of the rotation matrix

 Kappa
 -----

+The object's kappa value in the Reality Capture coordinate system.
+Corresponds to the matrix elements in to the Blender coordinate system according to the formula:

+`κ = degrees(atan2(M₁₂, M₂₂))

+where `Mᵢⱼ` is an element of the rotation matrix

 RC Rotation Component
 =====================

+Representation of object orientation as Reality Capture rotation component.
+Values are stored in double precision according to the IEEE-754 standard in Blender's rotation matrix, but also can be displayed in double precision and converted as rotation component

 Item: 1 (Row: 1, Column: 1)
 ---------------------------

+Corresponds to Blender rotation matrix negative value at column: 2, row: 1

 Item: 2 (Row: 1, Column: 2)
 ---------------------------

+Corresponds to Blender rotation matrix value at column: 1, row: 1

 Item: 3 (Row: 1, Column: 3)
 ---------------------------

+Corresponds to Blender rotation matrix value at column: 3, row: 1

 Item: 4 (Row: 2, Column: 1)
 ---------------------------

+Corresponds to Blender rotation matrix value at column: 2, row: 2

 Item: 5 (Row: 2, Column: 2)
 ---------------------------

+Corresponds to Blender rotation matrix negative value at column: 1, row: 2

 Item: 6 (Row: 2, Column: 3)
 ---------------------------

+Corresponds to Blender rotation matrix negative value at column: 3, row: 2

 Item: 7 (Row: 3, Column: 1)
 ---------------------------

+Corresponds to Blender rotation matrix value at column: 2, row: 3

 Item: 8 (Row: 3, Column: 2)
 ---------------------------

+Corresponds to Blender rotation matrix negative value at column: 1, row: 3

 Item: 9 (Row: 3, Column: 3)
 ---------------------------

+Corresponds to Blender rotation matrix negative value at column: 3, row: 3